deeso/dns-lookup-service/README.md

-### dns-lookup-service
+### dns-lookup-service description

 This is a pet project to help perform DNS requests across a number of different providers.
-The program can be run as a service or as a command line program.
+The program will query a set of domain name servers measuring the time and capturing all the answers in the A and AAAA records.
+The program can be run as a service, in __Docker__, or as a command line program.

 ### Running as a Service